Cognigy/Documentation/docs/insights/dashboards/overview.md

 ### Top Slots

-Similar to Top Goals and Top Intents, this chart displays top-rated number of slots displayed in a bar chart.
+Similar to Top Tasks and Top Intents, this chart displays top-rated number of slots displayed in a bar chart.

 Source table: